Getting “Tangled Up in Blue,” while chilling to “Want It With You,” “Seed Spits,” “Last Train” & “Novocaine”

 Ashley Jude Collie

-Award-winning journalist-author-blogger for Playboy, TO Star, Movie Entertainment, HuffPost, Hello Canada & my novel REJEX (Pulp Hero Press) is on Amazon.
+Award-winning journalist-author-blogger for Playboy, BBN Times, Movie Entertainment, HuffPost, Hello Canada & my book "Harlem to Hollywood" is on Amazon.